 Slow Cooker Pulled Pork with Low-Sugar Barbecue Sauce

-Slow Cooker Pulled Pork with Low-Sugar Barbecue Sauce is a lower-carb version of pulled pork that’s just as delicious!
-Use Slow Cooker Recipes to find more recipes like this one.
+Slow Cooker Pulled Pork with Low-Sugar Barbecue Sauce is a lower-carb version of pulled pork that’s savory and delicious!

-Even without the sugary barbecue sauce, pulled pork is something that required some thought for the South Beach Diet, which recommends meat with less than 10% fat.
 I started with a crockpot recipe for Slow Cooker Pulled Pork that I’d spotted on Prudence Pennywise.
-Then I consulted my butcher for ideas about a lean cut of pork that would pull apart when cooked for a long time at a low temperature, and ended up going with a pork loin roast that I cut into two pieces against the grain, so I had shreds of pork that were 3-4 inches long.
-You could also use those Pork Sirloin Roasts that are such a good buy at Costco.
-(You can also use boneless pork shoulder roast if you don’t care about fat.)
+I didn’t want a result that was super fatty, so I consulted my butcher for ideas about a lean cut of pork that would pull apart when cooked for a long time at a low temperature.
+I and ended up going with a pork loin roast that I cut into two pieces against the grain, so I had shreds of pork that were 3-4 inches long.
+(You could also use those Pork Sirloin Roasts that are such a good buy at Costco, or use boneless pork shoulder roast if you don’t care about fat.)

-Spray the crockpot with olive oil, then put the trimmed pork roast that you’ve cut in half in, pour the sauce over and cook all day on low.
-I used a 2.5 quart crockpot, so if you only have a big crockpot I’d double the amount of everything and make this a Weekend Food Prep recipe!
+- Spray the crockpot with olive oil, then put the trimmed pork roast that you’ve cut in half in, pour the sauce over and cook all day on low.
+I used a 2.5-Quart Slow Cooker (affiliate link), so if you only have a big crockpot I’d double the amount of everything and make this a Weekend Food Prep recipe!

 Make it a Meal: